Poodle Puppy Guide

 Bringing home a Poodle puppy is exciting but requires preparation.
 Medium breed puppies typically reach full size by 12-15 months.

-With a typical weight of 40-70 lbs and lifespan of 12-15 yrs, the Poodle requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 40-70 lbs and lifespan of 12-15 yrs, the Poodle has specific care needs shaped by its genetics and build.
 Breed descriptions provide averages, not guarantees.
 Your Poodle may differ significantly from the typical profile in energy, sociability, or health.

 Genetic Health Considerations: The Poodle breed has documented susceptibility to hip dysplasia, progressive retinal atrophy, bloat.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.